ManojJiSharma/gpl2/docs/src/feature-proposal.md

 The Feature Proposal Program provides a workflow for activation of Gemachain network features through community vote based on validator stake weight.

-Community voting is accomplished using [SPL Tokens](token.md).
+Community voting is accomplished using [GPL Tokens](token.md).
 Tokens are minted that represent the total active stake on the network, and distributed to all validators based on their stake.
 Validators vote for feature activation by transferring their vote tokens to a predetermined address.
 Once the vote